darwinveras26/landing-page-spa/README.md

-# ☕ Café Aroma Landing Page Template
+# ☕ Bella Spa Landing Page Template

 ## 📌 Project Overview
 This is a modern, responsive landing page template designed for **local businesses** like coffee shops, restaurants, spas, or retail stores.
 Built with pure HTML and CSS for easy customization.